bitfinexcom/lib-js-util-base/README.md

 - `shuffle` - performs pseudo random shuffle on clone of the array
 - `sum` - calculate sum of array items
 - `sumBy` - calculate sum of array items using iteratee function or string shortcut
+- `uniqBy` - get unique values of array by the iteratee function or property path